 To relate these concepts to a real-world scenarious, you may think about your airport access and on-boarding to the plane experience.
 Thus, when you go through the security in an airport, you are required to show your ID to authenticate your identity.
 Then, you proceed and arrive at the gate, you present your boarding pass to the flight attendant, so they can authorize you to board your flight and allow access to your assigned seat.

+The Authentication sometimes shortened to ‘AuthN’.
 The Microsoft identity platform uses the OpenID Connect protocol for handling authentication.
 On the other hand, Authorization sometimes shortened to ‘AuthZ‘.
 The Microsoft identity platform uses the OAuth 2.0 protocol for handling authorization.

 In Microsoft Azure your authentication and authorization is delegated to Azure Active Directory (Azure AD).
 By using this centralized identity provider you can enable following secure workflows for your business: